lsh0520/3D-MoLM/README.md

   <img src="./figures/train_pipeline.png" alt="fig2" width="100%"/>
 </p>

-To tackle the two challenges of `<b>`3D molecule-text alignment`</b>` and `<b>`3D molecule-centric instruction tuning`</b>`, we delineate a three-stage training pipeline for 3D-MoLM, including 1) 3D molecule-text representation learning, 2) 3D molecule-text alignment via text generation, and 3) instruction-based fine-tuning.
+To tackle the two challenges of **3D molecule-text alignment** and **3D molecule-centric instruction tuning**, we delineate a three-stage training pipeline for 3D-MoLM, including 1) 3D molecule-text representation learning, 2) 3D molecule-text alignment via text generation, and 3) instruction-based fine-tuning.

 ### 3D Molecule-Text Alignment

 3D Molecule-Text Alignment maps 3D molecular representations into the input textual space where the LM can understand.

-* `<b>`Data Preparation – PubChem.`</b>` We collect molecular SMILES-text pairs from PubChem, and further employ GPT-3.5 to enrich the less annotated molecular descriptions.
+* **Data Preparation – PubChem.** We collect molecular SMILES-text pairs from PubChem, and further employ GPT-3.5 to enrich the less annotated molecular descriptions.
 Molecular 3D conformations are obtained by running the MMFF algorithm in RDKit.
 As a result, 316K 3D molecule-text pairs are obtained for the alignment pretraining and downstream tasks of molecule-text retrieval and molecule captioning.
-* `<b><span>`Stage 1: 3D Molecule-Text Representation Learning`</b>` cultivates Q-Former’s ability to extract molecular features that resonate profoundly with the corresponding tex`</li>`
+* **Stage 1: 3D Molecule-Text Representation Learning** cultivates Q-Former’s ability to extract molecular features that resonate profoundly with the corresponding text
-* `<b><span>`Stage 2: 3D Molecule-Text Alignment via Generative Learning`</b>` connect the Q-Former with the LM to leverage the LM’s language generation capability, where the molecular representations extracted by the Q-Former serve as 1D soft prompts comprehensible to the LM.
+* **Stage 2: 3D Molecule-Text Alignment via Generative Learning** connect the Q-Former with the LM to leverage the LM’s language generation capability, where the molecular representations extracted by the Q-Former serve as 1D soft prompts comprehensible to the LM.

 ### 3D Molecule-centric Instruction Tuning

 3D Molecule-centric Instruction Tuning fine-tunes the model to follow human instructions on 3D molecule relevant tasks.

-* `<b>`Data Preparation – 3D-MoIT.`</b>` We construct 3D-MoIT by sourcing data from the PubChem and PubChemQC databases, including both computed molecular properties and descriptive texts that characterize molecule properties in numerical values and free texts, respectively.
+* **Data Preparation – 3D-MoIT.** We construct 3D-MoIT by sourcing data from the PubChem and PubChemQC databases, including both computed molecular properties and descriptive texts that characterize molecule properties in numerical values and free texts, respectively.
-* `<b><span>`Stage 3: Instruction-based Fine-tuning`</b>` enhances the ability to follow various instructions and improves the understanding of 3D molecular structures, especially in recognizing 3D-dependent properties
+* **Stage 3: Instruction-based Fine-tuning** enhances the ability to follow various instructions and improves the understanding of 3D molecular structures, especially in recognizing 3D-dependent properties

 ## Demonstration